-I am currently an astrophysicist at NASA's Goddard Space Flight Center, working on galaxy cluster merger simulations with Maxim Markevitch.
+I am currently an astrophysicist at the MIT Kavli Institute for Astrophysics and Space Research, working on galaxy cluster simulations with Mark Bautz.
 I received my Bachelor of Science degree in physics from the University of Illinois at Urbana-Champaign, and my Master of Science and doctoral degrees in astronomy and astrophysics at the University of Chicago, working with Don Lamb.
-My first postdoc was at the Harvard-Smithsonian Center for Astrophysics and at NASA/Goddard Space Flight Center.
+I previously worked with Maxim Markevitch at the Harvard-Smithsonian Center for Astrophysics and at NASA/Goddard Space Flight Center.

 My main research interests are merging galaxy clusters and the physics of the intracluster medium (ICM), a hot, magnetized plasma that comprises the bulk of the cluster's baryonic material.
 The ICM radiates in X-rays, and telescopes such as Chandra and XMM-Newton have revealed a wide array of interesting phenomena.
 You can find out more about my research at this page.